markummitchell/engauge-digitizer/README.md

 The Engauge Digitizer tool accepts image files (like PNG, JPEG and TIFF) containing graphs, and recovers the data points from those graphs.
 The resulting data points are usually used as input to other software applications.
 Conceptually, Engauge Digitizer is the opposite of a graphing tool that converts data points to graphs.

 Engauge Digitizer is distributed with most Linux distributions.
-Downloads of the most recent releases are available here for Linux and Windows.
+Downloads of the most recent [releases](https://github.com/markummitchell/engauge6/releases) are available for Linux and Windows.

 This tool is widely used.
 Users range from one-time users digitizing a single image file, to large government and commercial organizations managing databases of thousands of image files.